Bishibop/snapconnect/docs/TECH_STACK.md

   - Performance optimized
   - Theme constants file for consistency

-### Push Notifications
+### Phase 1 Limitations
-- **Expo Push Service**
+- **No Push Notifications**
-  - Free push notification delivery
+  - Real-time updates only when app is open
-  - Works with Supabase Edge Functions
+  - Users must manually check for new snaps
-  - No additional setup required
+  - Simplified implementation

 ### Media Handling
 - **Client-side compression**